Haredi Judaism: Employment

-As of 2013, figures from the Central Bureau of Statistics on employment rates place Haredi women at 73%, close to the 80% for the non-Haredi Jewish women's national figure; while the number of working Haredi men has increased to 56%, it is still far below the 90% of non-Haredi Jewish men nationwide.
-As of 2021, most Haredi boys instead go to yeshivas and then continue to study at yeshiva after getting married.
+As of 2024, figures from the Israel Democracy Institute on employment rates place Haredi women at 80%, close to the 83% for the non-Haredi Jewish women's national figure; while the percentage of working Haredi men is 54%, it is still far below the 87% of non-Haredi Jewish men nationwide.
+As of 2024, the number of Haredi men studying in yeshiva increased by 8.5% since January 2023, which was the largest increase seen in a year since 2015.

 The Trajtenberg Committee, charged in 2011 with drafting proposals for economic and social change, called, among other things, for increasing employment among the Haredi population.
 Its proposals included encouraging military or national service and offering college prep courses for volunteers, creating more employment centers targeting Haredim and experimental matriculation prep courses after yeshiva hours.
 The committee also called for increasing the number of Haredi students receiving technical training through the Industry, Trade, and Labor Ministry and forcing Haredi schools to carry out standardized testing, as is done at other public schools.
 It is estimated that half as many of the Haredi community are in employment as the rest of population.
 This has led to increasing financial deprivation, and 50% of children within the community live below the poverty line.
 This puts strain on each family, the community, and often the Israeli economy.

 The demographic trend indicates the community will constitute an increasing percentage of the population, and consequently, Israel faces an economic challenge in the years ahead due to fewer people in the labor force.
 A report commissioned by the Treasury found that the Israeli economy may lose more than six billion shekels annually as a result of low Haredi participation in the workforce.
 The OECD in a 2010 report stated that, "Haredi families are frequently jobless, or are one-earner families in low-paid employment.
 Poverty rates are around 60% for Haredim."

 As of 2017, according to an Israeli finance ministry study, the Haredi participation rate in the labour force is 51%, compared to 89% for the rest of Israeli Jews.

 A 2018 study by Oren Heller, a National Insurance Institute of Israel senior economic researcher, has found that while upward mobility among Haredim is significantly greater than the national average, unlike it, this tends not to translate into significantly higher pay.

 Haredi families living in Israel benefited from government-subsidized child care when the father studied Torah and the mother worked at least 24 hours per week.
 However, after Israeli Finance Minister Avigdor Liberman introduced a new policy in 2021, families in which the father is a full-time yeshiva student are no longer eligible for a daycare subsidy.
 Under this policy, fathers must also work at least part-time in order for the family to qualify for the subsidy.
 The move was denounced by Haredi leaders.